- Refrigerated body storage at the Institute of Neurology and University College Hospital.

 A death must be confirmed by a member of the medical staff before transferring the body to the mortuary.
 Please also ensure that the mortuary staff are informed of the death; please leave details of the ward or department where the death occurred, together with the time of death and the name of the patient.

 A Death or Stillbirth Certificate must be completed as soon as possible.
 If the deceased is to be cremated, a Cremation Form must be completed.

 In certain circumstances, the Coroner must be informed about a death.
 An autopsy (post mortem), may be ordered.
 The relatives should be informed of this possibility.
 Reportable deaths include: death within 24 hours of admission; death within 24 hours of surgery; accidents; suicide; industrial disease; suspected poisoning; abortion; maternal death; patients for whom the cause of death remains unknown.

-For deaths at the Heart Hospital, inform the Westminster Coroner’s Office.
+For deaths at University College Hospital at Westmoreland Street, inform the Westminster Coroner’s Office.

 For deaths at UCH and NHNN inform the St Pancras Coroner’s Office.